Castles, Mountains & More !

-Our final castle sighting of the day is the largest castle in Wales; Caerphilly Castle.
+Our next castle sighting of the day is the largest castle in Wales Caerphilly Castle.
 It is also the second largest in Great Britain (second only to Windsor Castle) covering an area of 30 acres it was built in the late 13th century by Gilbert de Clare as part of his campaign to conquer Glamorgan and is still surrounded by large scale water defences.
 Defences that, by historian Allen Brown, are quoted as 'the most elaborate water defences in all Britain'.
 In 1403 Caerphilly Castle was captured by Owain Glyndwr, who was the last native Welshman to hold the title Prince of Wales (Tywysog Cymru).
 This occupation lasted only 100 days.
 Here you will get the opportunity to explore Caerphilly Castle from both the interior ( optional, ) and exterior (admission charge payable) and take time to enjoy some light refreshments in the town of Caerphilly before continuing our journey to the Brecon Beacons.

 Leaving the National Park, we continue to the final destination on our tour, the market town of Brecon, famous for hosting the world-renowned Jazz Festival, held in the town every August.
 Brecon is steeped in history and dates from Norman times, boasting a Cathedral Church dating from 1923 an eclectic range of independent shops, selling gifts, local crafts, antiques, books and cafes.
 Brecon also marks the start of the Monmouthsire and Brecon Canal, one of the most beautiful and peaceful stretches of waterway in the country.
 You can spend some time visiting Brecon Cathedral browsing the shops in the town or perhaps take a walk alongside this beautiful canal – you decide!